Perspective | How to turn on — and off! — a Zoom cat filter

 Turn it on: In the Zoom app for Macs and PCs, find your way to “Preferences.”
 This pulls up a settings menu, where you can click on an entry for “Background & Filters.”
 Then tap on “Video Filters.”

 There you’ll see a whole bunch of filters and virtual stickers to try out, including ones that apply cartoons on top of your facial features.
-The closest it has to a cat is a “Lioness” that gives you ears and a snout that follow as you move your face, but there’s also a fun unicorn, bunny and not one but two face masks.
+The closest it has to a cat is a “Lioness,” which gives you ears and a snout that follow as you move your face, but there’s also a fun unicorn, bunny and not one, but two, face masks.

 Down in the lower right corner, you might see an option labeled “Studio Effects (Beta).”
 Click in there, and you can give yourself custom augmented-reality eyebrows, beards and lip color.
 It’s kind of like virtual makeup.
 Express yourself!
 As RuPaul says, “We’re all born naked and the rest is drag.”